ABOUT THE FESTIVAL

 Our aim in running it is to have a good time with a bunch of like-minded, passionate readers, and to preferably not make a loss, and we’re proud to have achieved those aims.

 In 2018 we welcomed award winning crime author Óskar Guðmundsson to the group and with him a fresh breeze of new ideas.
 In 2020 another award winning author, Eva Björg Ægisdóttir, replaced Lilja on the team, similarly bringing her own innovative ideas into the planning process.
 Covid-19 forced us to delay the 2020 program but we used the time wisely and managed to throw a spectacular festival in the otherwise unspectacular year of 2021 against the odds.
-Iceland Noir 2022 was by far our biggest and best festival yet.
-We will return in 2023.
+In 2022 we Hattie Adam-Smith came on board as our Festival Manager and we grew again, welcoming 225 ticket holders, 82 authors and moderators and their guests for what was by far our biggest and best festival yet.
+We event expanded the festival scope to welcome children's author David Walliams for a weekend of events for both adults and children that took place across Reykjavik the weekend before the festival started, in a tour that dominated the Icelandic news cycle.

 P R E V I O U S G U E S T S